Viewing Server Alarms

 Attackers try to manipulate, interrupt, or destroy your system or data.

-5. Click an alarm name to view its details.
+You can click the alarm name of an event to view the alarm details.
 Table 3 describes the alarm parameters.

 Description